GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_FMU.md

 The code for the [Advanced examples](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced) can be found in the HELICS-Examples repository on GitHub.
 This example on [using an FMU in a HELICS-based co-simulation](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_fmu).
 If you have issues navigating the examples, visit the HELICS [Gitter page](https://gitter.im/GMLC-TDC/HELICS) or the [user forum on GitHub](https://github.com/GMLC-TDC/HELICS/discussions).

+Note that this code contains a component (the FMU) that has been compiled for Windows and thus will only function on Windows.
+The FMU source code has been included and can be compiled into an FMU for other platforms with the appropriate tools.

 ## What is this co-simulation doing?